-Please accept our apologies that this incident occurred.
-We are committed to maintain the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of your personal information.
+We sincerely apologize for this incident and regret any inconvenience it may cause you.
+We remain fully committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+We continually evaluate and modify our practices, and those of our third party services providers, to enhance the security and privacy of your personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at the set of the
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at this response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of your information.
+The response line is available Monday through Friday, 7:00am to 9:00pm Eastern Time and Saturday & Sunday, 9:00am to 6:00pm Eastern Time.